wpengine/atlas-content-modeler/docs/crud/index.md

 ```
 function get_model( string $model ): ?array
 ```
 `get_model()` will retreive a model schema as an associative array.
-If the model does not exist, `null` will be returned.
+If the model does not exist, then `null` will be returned.

 ### Parameters
 - **model** The content model slug.